 Place your snowman with the largest basket at the bottom and the smallest at the top.
 He is ready to be decorated!

-You can either just wing it by cutting out your black foam circles and adjusting as you go using the basket lids like I did OR you can save yourself the pain (of math, shudder) and get the template that I created specifically for this project.
+You can either just wing it by cutting out your black foam circles and adjusting as you go using the basket lids like I did OR you can save yourself the pain and get the template that I created specifically for this project.

-Just sign up below to get instant access to that (and more) in my free printables library.
+Sign up using the form below to get instant access to your printable snowman hat template (and more) in my free printables library.

-Glue the sides of the hat to the small top circle (step 8)
+#8.
+Glue the sides of the hat to the small top circle

-Cut off the excess on the crown (step 9)
+#9.
+Cut off the excess on the crown

 *If you skipped step 9 you can skip this step as well.

-If you decided to cut off the excess, use painter’s tape to tape together the outside of the hat’s sides and then glue the inside of the hat together, running glue all up and down the hat seam.
+If necessary, use painter’s tape to secure the outside of the hat’s sides and then glue the inside of the hat together, running glue all up and down the hat seam.

-Create the “melting ice” for the hat (step 11)
+#11.
+Create the “melting ice” for the hat

-Attach the top of the hat to the bottom (step 12)
+#12.
+Attach the top of the hat to the bottom

 While your glue circle is drying, now is a good time to attach the crown of the hat to the bottom.